 What is Vegan Tantanmen?

-Tantanmen is a Japanese version of the Chinese Dan Dan Noodles.
-It is traditionally made with minced pork and a nutty sauce made from sesame paste or peanut butter.
+Tantanmen, a Japanese adaptation of Chinese Dan Dan Noodles, is traditionally prepared with minced pork and a rich, nutty sauce derived from sesame paste or peanut butter.

 Why you'll love this Vegan Tantanmen recipe